-As of December 31, 2023 and December 31, 2022 all ordinary shares and preferred shares (series A and B) are classified as equity.
-Preferences attributable to series A and B of preferred shares are described in Note 12 Share capital.
+As at December 31, 2024 and December 31, 2023 all ordinary shares and preferred shares (series A and B) are classified as equity.
+Preferences attributable to series A and B of preferred shares are described in Note 13 Share capital.

 Incremental costs directly attributable to the issue of new shares are presented as the deduction of equity, i.e. supplementary capital.
-Qualifying transaction costs incurred on an issuance of equity instruments are also deducted from the equity, i.e. supplementary capital.
+Qualifying transaction costs incurred in anticipation of an issuance of equity instruments are also deducted from the equity, i.e. supplementary capital.
 If the equity instruments are not subsequently issued, the transaction costs are recognized as an expense.